lfloris/openshift-dev-training/Labs/Lab09-Helm3/helm-deployment-ex-1.md

 NAME	NAMESPACE	REVISION	UPDATED	STATUS	CHART	APP VERSION
 ```

 Helm is commonly known as a Kubernetes package manager.
-It's a way to combine multiple Kubernetes resouces into a single deployable artefact that contains all the necessary Kubernetes resources to deploy an application.
+It's a way to combine multiple Kubernetes resources into a single deployable artefact that contains all the necessary Kubernetes resources to deploy an application.

 ## Creating a New Chart